English | Français

 How the African Court Works

 Based in Arusha, Tanzania, the African Court came into force in 2004 when the protocol establishing it had been ratified by more than 15 countries.
-It appointed its first judges in 2006 and began hearing cases in 2010.
+Its first judges were appointed in 2006 and it began operations in 2008.
 It is comprised of 11 judges from across the continent who serve 6-year terms, renewable once.
-The judges are selected by the AU Executive Council based on nominations from member states and then confirmed by the AU Assembly of Heads of States and Government.
-The African Court holds four ordinary sessions annually and extraordinary sessions when convened by its president.
+The judges are elected by the AU Executive Council based on nominations from member states and subsequently appointed by the AU’s Assembly of Heads of States and Government.
+The AfCHPR holds four ordinary sessions annually and extraordinary sessions when convened by its president.

 A distinctive feature of the African Court is that citizens can bring cases directly to it.
-It is one of just three regional human rights courts (together with the European Court of Human Rights and the Inter-American Court of Human Rights) that has the power to hear cases directly from aggrieved citizens against their governments and order binding remedies if the complaints have validity.
+It is one of just three regional human rights courts (together with the European Court of Human Rights and the Inter-American Court of Human Rights) that has the power to hear cases from aggrieved citizens against their governments and order binding remedies where the alleged violations are established.

-It is therefore intended to play an integral role in preserving and safeguarding human rights, promoting norms and standards of conduct, and advancing democracy and stability.
+The AfCHPR is therefore intended to play a critical role in preserving and safeguarding human rights, promoting norms and standards of conduct, and advancing the rule of law, democracy, and stability in Africa.

-The African Court can also hear complaints by an individual against a government, provided that the government concerned has accepted the Court’s jurisdiction to receive cases from its nationals and NGOs, a measure that was written into the African Court’s charter by the AU Assembly of Heads of State.
-If the Court establishes that a complaint is admissible, it will hear the case and deliver rulings.
+The African Court can also hear complaints by an individual against a state, provided that the latter has accepted the AfCHPR’s jurisdiction to receive cases from its nationals and nongovernmental organizations (NGOs) that have observer status with the African Commission, a mechanism provided under Article 34(6) of the protocol establishing the AfCHPR.
+If it finds that it has jurisdiction and the application brought before it is admissible, the AfCHPR will hear the case on the merits and may consider requests for reparations where violations are established.

-There are 34 AU member states that are signatories to the protocol establishing the African Court.
-Of these, eight have recognized the Court’s jurisdiction to accept complaints by individual citizens and NGOs: Burkina Faso, Malawi, Mali, Ghana, Tunisia, The Gambia, Niger, and Guinea Bissau.
-Four other countries have withdrawn their declaration of support for the African Court to hear cases from citizens: Rwanda (in 2016), Tanzania (2019), Benin (2020), and Côte d’Ivoire (2020).
+There are 34 AU member states so far that have ratified to the protocol establishing the African Court.
+Of these, eight recognize the AfCHPR’s jurisdiction to accept applications by individuals and NGOs: Burkina Faso, The Gambia, Ghana, Guinea-Bissau, Malawi, Mali, Niger, and Tunisia.
+Four other countries have withdrawn their declarations recognizing the AfCHPR’s jurisdiction: Rwanda (in 2016), Tanzania (2019), Benin (2020), and Côte d’Ivoire (2020).

-- Material Jurisdiction—The allegations relate to violations of human rights elaborated in the African Charter or any other human rights instrument ratified by the state concerned.
+- Material Jurisdiction—The allegations must relate to violations of human rights protected in the African Charter or any other human rights instrument ratified by the state concerned.

 - Temporal jurisdiction—The alleged violations must have occurred after the state concerned had ratified the protocol establishing the African Court.